polygonnedpotato/UltimateGoalImproved/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/sample_conventions.md

             It is not intended to drive a functioning robot, it is simply showing the minimal code required to read and display the sensor values.

-Hardware:	This is not an actual OpMode, but a helper class that is used to describe
-            one particular robot's hardware configuration:   eg: For the K9 or Pushbot.
+Hardware:    This is not an actual OpMode, but a helper class that is used to describe one particular robot's hardware configuration:   eg: For the K9 or Pushbot.
 Look at any Pushbot sample to see how this can be used in an OpMode.
 Teams can copy one of these to create their own robot definition.

 Pushbot:    This is a Sample OpMode that uses the Pushbot robot hardware as a base.
-            It may be used to provide some standard baseline Pushbot OpModes, or to demonstrate how a particular sensor or concept can be used directly on the Pushbot chassis.
+It may be used to provide some standard baseline Pushbot opmodes, or to demonstrate how a particular sensor or concept can be used directly on the Pushbot chassis.

 Concept:    This is a sample OpMode that illustrates performing a specific function or concept.
 These may be complex, but their operation should be explained clearly in the comments, or the comments should reference an external doc, guide or tutorial.
 Each OpMode should try to only demonstrate a single concept so they are easy to locate based on their name.

 Library:    This is a class, or set of classes used to implement some strategy.
-            These will typically NOT implement a full OpMode.
+These will typically NOT implement a full opmode.
 Instead they will be included by an OpMode to provide some stand-alone capability.

 After the prefix, other conventions will apply: